Mayurji/mayurji.github.io/_posts/2021-01-09-Making Python Faster - Part I.md

 #### Adding Type Annotations

-We can see from the above images, that almost all the lines are yellow, meaning they are accessing python virtual machine.
-The code utilizes the high level python objects.
-To reduce the overhead of type reference, we can declare C based type reference in the code.
+We can see from the above images, that almost all the lines are yellow, meaning they are accessing the python virtual machine.
+The code utilizes high-level python objects.
+To reduce the overhead of type reference, we can declare C-based type reference in the code.

 * int for a signed integer
 * unsigned int for an integer that can only be positive
-* double complex for double precision complex numbers
+* double complex for double-precision complex numbers

 ```python
 # Adding primitive C types to start making our compiled function run faster by doing more work in C and less via the Python virtual machine